How To Get Started With Big Data In Your Hotel

-Big data is best worked on in little chunks – and if you have a clear understanding of what your hotel objectives are, you may just discover that big data is not the beast it is made out to be, so if you are wondering where to get started, here is a basic plan.
+Big data is best worked on in little chunks – and if you have a clear understanding of what your hotel objectives are, you may just discover that big data is not the beast it is made out to be.

 Why is it important to our hotel/s?

 What can it improve in terms of guest service?